KarthikSArkasali/Secure-Network-Implementation-with-Cisco-ASA-Firewall/README.md

 **6. Testing and Verification**

 To ensure the configuration works properly, perform the following tests:
-✅ Ping from Inside to ASA Firewall
+✅ Ping from Inside to ASA Firewall<br>
-✅ Access the Web Server from the Inside and Outside networks ✅ Check DHCP IP assignment on client devices
+✅ Access the Web Server from the Inside and Outside networks<br>
+✅ Check DHCP IP assignment on client devices<br>
-✅ SSH into ASA Firewall securely
+✅ SSH into ASA Firewall securely<br>
-✅ Verify OSPF routing table on ASA and routers
+✅ Verify OSPF routing table on ASA and routers<br>

      !
 Verify OSPF neighbors
      show ospf neighbor